Attractions and Nightlife

 Here are a few highlights of events and attractions the Buffalo area has to offer:

-Downtown Buffalo’s nightlife is alive throughout the year, from the bright lights of the Chippewa Street strip to fine dining and world-class music venues, and weekdays are just as lively in the summer as weekends are.
-Thousands of Buffalonians of every age and walk of life throng to the Erie Canal Harbor Central Wharf on Thursday evenings in the summer to enjoy free live musical entertainment at the Thursday at the Harbor series sponsored by the city; the summer of 2012 saw bands like Fountains of Wayne, Seether and Arrested Development play.
-Buffalo Place Rocks the Harbor brings even more great bands to the summer stage; 2012 acts included Weezer and Feist.
+- Downtown Buffalo’s nightlife is alive throughout the year, from the bright lights of the Chippewa Street strip to fine dining and world-class music venues, and weekdays are just as lively in the summer as weekends are.
+Thousands of Western New Yorkers throng to the Erie Canal Harbor on Thursday evenings in the summer to enjoy free live musical entertainment at the Thursday at Canalside series sponsored by the city; past bands have included Fountains of Wayne, Seether and Arrested Development.
+Buffalo Place Rocks Canalside brings even more great bands to the summer stage; previous artists have included Counting Crows, Weezer and Feist.